MakeTarget Version 2

 Before using the program

-MakeTarget Version 2 is created to work with new Blender.
-It is used to create custom targets for the body.
+MakeTarget is used to create custom targets for the body and helper meshes.
+Classically used for the MakeHuman hm08 mesh it now can deal with new basemeshes as well.
 A target is also called a morph or morphing which normally means the change of a shape in 3d.
-So it is used to create morphes or target of the basemesh.
 This program can also be used to correct targets made before.

 The result of this target in MakeHuman is a table of changed vertices.
 It is an ASCII file containing 3 values how each vertex should be moved.
 It is obviously derived from Blender shape keys.
 So the workflow includes to create a new shape key in Blender as well.

-There is a difference: Blender internally creates a copy of the complete mesh, even when you only change one vertex, the target of MakeHuman only contains the changed vertices.
+There is a difference: Blender internally creates a copy of the complete mesh, even when you only change one vertex, the target of MakeHuman contains the changed vertices only.

 Before a new target is created, the following questions should be answered: